 Felines are notorious for keeping clean.
 They love to lounge around, licking themselves pristine and napping throughout the day.
 A healthy cat has a well-maintained, neat appearance.

+So, what does it mean if a cat licks you?
 Even though your kitty may not be aware that grooming won’t actually help you ‘get clean,’ this behavior is natural for them.
 As we already mentioned, Mommy cats lick their kittens to teach them how to groom, as well as show affection and establish bonds.

-Studies have shown, that allogrooming is most often performed between members of the same family.
+Studies have shown that allogrooming is most often performed between members of the same family.

 While the idea of us being covered in cat saliva may not align with human hygiene standards, it’s an important behavior for your feline that promotes bonding and could even show that your cat wants to include you in their social group.

-4. She Tastes Something Interesting
+4. When a Cat Licks You, She Tastes Something Interesting

-Spilt something tasty on your arm?
+Spilled something tasty on your arm?
 Don’t get a shock to find your furry friend sliding up next to you to get a lick of it.

 Although cats’ tongues are made for grooming, they have a much more muted sense of taste in comparison to humans.
-In fact, felines are one of the only mammals that aren’t able to taste something sweet- poor them!
+In fact, felines are one of the only mammals that aren’t able to taste something sweet.
+Poor them!

 Your kitty may be licking you because they taste something interesting on your skin.